zephyraft/mermaid-previewer/README.md

 ```

 ## Changelog
+- [1.3.0]  Update mermaid version to 10.1.0, the export function is changed to export svg to support more styles and font-awesome.
 - [1.2.9]  Update mermaid version to 10.0.2, support font-awesome and gitGraph.
 - [1.2.8]  Update mermaid version to 9.1.3, fix repeat toast & modify toast style.
 - [1.2.7]  Update mermaid version to 8.14.0, support GitHub native mermaid download.